Ncrawfo72/aquaponics/README.md

 ## visuals
 <img src="https://github.com/cprocino/Aquaponics/assets/71406784/86a0e908-96a6-4de7-9fcf-735391fd2e29" height="300">

-This is a partial picture of our wiring that shows the most important parts ( see wiring diagram for full wiring)
+This is a partial picture of our wiring that shows the most important parts. ( see wiring diagram for full wiring)

 <img src="https://github.com/cprocino/Aquaponics/assets/71406784/e2a363ca-2033-448c-b5bb-e4b3e986a802" height="300">

 This is the board we cut out in order fo make this a viable system for Hydro/aquaponics, it allows us to suspend potatos in the water and lets them grow.

 <img src="https://github.com/cprocino/Aquaponics/assets/71406784/a56aafc4-da36-4c78-8105-d22c0ad17798" height="300">